 I wanted no one to question my perspicacity nor my ability to defend my opinions.
 I begun using words and knowledge as a weapon.
 I surprised myself cutting through the flash of those who would dare to be suspicious that I could get it wrong.
 It was important to be perceived as a conversational hurricane.

 I still have memories of myself bewildering my teachers.
 Or being overly confident and speculative during training sessions, distract the audience at the expense of the instructor.
 There was a devilish pride flourishing inside me when overshadowing with my remarks the only accredited in the room.

 Ah, turbulent times and energy used for the wrong purposes!

 Becoming a biochemical engineer or an environmental scientist just didn’t work for me.
 I had to spend years building strategies to impress the community.

 I couldn’t say I have lost respect for erudition but surely I value more the compassionate, caring one.
 After hunting for a long time the wrong things, one’s soul settles in a moist, warm and welcoming environment.
 Most will get that life has a depper, more fulfilling meaning.

 Today there is nothing at stake other that my own sense of peace, my mental tranquility.
 What others say is not an absolute truth and what happens around me is a matter of perspective.

 And I don’t give a shit.

 I walk down the road with a stack of fears that matter less and less and I avoid being dragged in the muddy scenes of my mind.

 “So be it, Isabela … “ I tell myself.
 “You have already played too many roles.
 How about start playing yourself?”

-Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we respect another and have a set of values, we’re doing fine.
+Whether we’re tall, short, chubby, tanned or fair-skinned, pimpled or smooth, big-mouthed or gentle, confused or determined, as long as we hold an untarnished self-esteem and have a set of values, we’re doing fine.